-Is your playroom the one room in the house you skip when giving your friends ‘the tour’?
-Do you have a closet you haven’t opened in literal years for fear of the inevitable avalanche of headless barbies and puzzles with one piece missing?
-Are you used to finding infant teething toys in your 6 year old’s playroom?
-Have you accidentally taught your kids some curse words because you stepped on yet another pile of legos barefoot?
+Is your playroom the one room in the house you skip when giving your friends "the tour"?
+Do you have a closet you haven’t opened in literal years for fear of the inevitable avalanche of headless Barbies and puzzles with one piece missing?
+Are you used to finding infant teething toys in your 6-year-old’s playroom?
+Have you accidentally taught your kids some curse words because you stepped on yet another pile of Legos barefoot?
 Fear not!
-It is possible to have a clean, organized playroom that you *gasp* actually enjoy spending time in with your kids!
+It is possible to have a clean, organized playroom that you *gasp* actually enjoy spending time in with your kids.
 Wait, does that mean the kids will play happily while you… get an actual break?
 I think it does.
-We’ve got 10 quick and easy tips for creating an inviting, creative, and tidy playroom that will guarantee it becomes the favorite room in the house.
-Now if only this worked for the bathroom…
+We’ve got 10 quick and easy tips for creating an inviting, creative and tidy playroom that will guarantee it becomes the favorite room in the house.
+Now, if only this worked for the bathroom…

-1. Keep it off the floor.
+1. Keep it off the floor

-Playrooms are a space for playing, learning, and creating — none of which can be accomplished if there's only a little bit of floor space available.
-Instead of subtracting space by covering the floor with bins and bookshelves, try wall mounted storage, like these shelves with bins from Ikea.
+Playrooms are a space for playing, learning and creating — none of which can be accomplished if there's only a little bit of floor space available.
+Instead of subtracting space by covering the floor with bins and bookshelves, try wall-mounted storage, like these shelves with bins from Ikea.

-2. Bookshelves are pointless.
+2. Bookshelves are pointless

-Most playrooms have a traditional bookshelf, with all the books crammed onto the shelf.
-But in that all the child can see is the spine of the book- which unsurprisingly doesn’t inspire them to read.
-In a survey conducted by Scholastic, 91% of children say their favorite books are the ones they’ve picked out themselves, and 90% say they are more likely to finish reading a book they have picked out themselves.
+Most playrooms have a traditional bookshelf with all the books crammed onto the shelf.
+But in that, all the child can see is the spine of the book, which unsurprisingly doesn’t inspire them to read.
+In a survey conducted by Scholastic, 91 percent of children say their favorite books are the ones they’ve picked out themselves, and 90 percent say they are more likely to finish reading a book they have picked out themselves.

-3. Create a designated spacer for each activity.
+3. Create a designated spacer for each activity

-Instead of having your playroom be a room where organization comes to die, try to create a specific designated space for each activity, that together make a cohesive play area.
+Instead of having your playroom be a room where organization comes to die, try to create a specific designated space for each activity that together make a cohesive play area.
 Paint a wall with chalkboard paint for an art corner.
-Keep a stack of comfy pillows or beanbags by a wall mounted bookshelf for a fun reading nook.
-By designating areas for each activity, it also makes it easier for your child to recognize each area.
-So when you say, “Let’s clean up the art corner!” you won’t get a blank stare as they try to figure out if the sticker covered couch or the jar of lidless markers under the stairs is the “art corner”.
+Keep a stack of comfy pillows or beanbags by a wall-mounted bookshelf for a fun reading nook.
+By designating areas for each activity, it also makes it easier for your child to recognize each area, so when you say, “Let’s clean up the art corner!” you won’t get a blank stare as they try to figure out if the sticker covered couch or the jar of lidless markers under the stairs is the “art corner.”

-5. Double Duty.
+5. Double duty

-Nothing in a playroom should serve only one function, there are countless ways to double up on items functionality.
-Use storage boxes that double as seating, use a hanging pocket organizer to house both art supplies, and small items that would get lost in bigger bins.
-Lastly, use picture hanging wire and some clothespins to display your child’s handiwork, (and double as a means of drying their painted works of art without taking up table space, or floorspace with a drying rack.)
+Nothing in a playroom should serve only one function.
+There are countless ways to double up on an item's functionality.
+Use storage boxes that double as seating, use a hanging pocket organizer to house both art supplies and small items that would get lost in bigger bins.
+Lastly, use picture-hanging wire and some clothespins to display your child’s handiwork (which conveniently doubles as a means of drying their painted works of art without taking up table space or floor space with a drying rack.)